 1. Your unit differs from the dataset unit

-Suppose you want to model the environmental impact of a zinc coating that your company applies to a steel frame.
-Your company has primary data on the usage of the zinc coating, expressed in mass (kilograms).
-However, ecoinvent - the LCI database uses surface area (m2) as the unit to denote the environmental impact of the zinc coating dataset.
-There is a mismatch between your primary data and the Ecoinvent dataset for zinc coating.
+Suppose you want to model the environmental impact of energy.
+Your company has primary data on the usage of natural gas, expressed in volume (m3).
+The dataset you want add to your model, uses net calorific value (MJ) as the unit to denote the environmental impact of the natural gas burned.
+There is a mismatch between your primary data and the dataset for the combustion of natural gas.
 In this case, you have two options:

-• Keep using your primary data unit (kg), and specify in the properties section how much surface area 1 kilogram of coating can cover (Figure 2).
-Figure 2 shows the properties are configured in a way, such that we tell Mobius that 1 kilogram of zinc coating can cover 2.5 square meters in surface area.
+Keep using your primary data unit (m3), and specify in the properties section how many MJ's are equivalent to 1 m3 of natural gas (Figure 2).
+The figure shows the properties are configured in a way, such that we tell Mobius that 1 m3 of natural gas is equivalent to 50 MJ.
+Check the tooltip to understand whether your conversion is correct!

 Figure 2: Reconfiguring an object’s properties in Mobius.